 Longtime tag team partners John Tatum and Jack Victory end up at odds...over profits from a pizza delivery service they owned together.

 Bombshell Ladies of Wrestling (or BLOW if you want Fun with Acronyms) closed their fourth show with a bizarre angle.
 Champion Missy Sampson had just retained the title and then got on the mic to vow she would defend it anywhere and any time.
 Cue La Rosa Negra making an appearance, apparently challenging for the title.
 She attacked Missy and after a few seconds, the referee ruled that Missy couldn't compete therefore La Rosa Negra was now the champion.
 A screwy title change that came about via referee stoppage.
 After the segment was over the crowd chanted "this is bullshit!" and Missy got on the microphone and said "my thoughts exactly".
-Their subsequent shows, eventually showed this was part of an angle to keep the title off of Missy Sampson for being too unattractive for the promotion.
+Following shows eventually showed this was part of an angle to keep the title off of Missy Sampson for being too unattractive for the promotion.
 Fair enough but fridge logic demands one ask "Why hire her in the first place?
 Why allow her and the similar built Mickie Knuckles to get so far?
-Why bring in Amazing Kong, who is all of Missy's supposed problems magnified?".
-In truth the rest of the angle is not be irredeemable, but it could have all been done without making La Rosa, who was not even booked as a contender prior, champion in one of the screwiest ways possible.
+Why bring in Amazing Kong, who should be considered more problematic for the company image that Missy?".
+In truth the entire angle is not irredeemable, but it could have all been done without making La Rosa Negra, whose win to loss record did not make her a believable contender prior, champion in one of the screwiest ways possible.

 The American Wrestling Federation was an independent promotion that ran between 1994 and 1996.
 The idea was to remove all aspects of "sports entertainment" and make the matches seem as much like a real athletic contest as possible.
 Unfortunately, this meant breaking the match up into three four-minute rounds with a one minute break between them, if there was no pin or submission in that time, it would be decided on points.
 While it is true that shoot fights such as boxing matches work that way, in a professional wrestling match it only served to break up the flow of the match, and make the wrestlers look weak and out of shape.
 Add in a fiercely enforced set of rules that prevented most high-flying maneuvers or exciting spots, a high proportion of matches ending in a DQ, an obviously coached audience, a roster mostly made up of over-the-hill Ring Oldies who lacked enough name recognition for a nostalgia pop, and Terry "Red Rooster" Taylor on commentary, and you've got a perfect recipe for failure.
 Even the networks realised what a bad idea it was, so much so that the AWF literally paid them to be on TV, and, in order to boost attendance, tickets were free; there are even rumors that they offered free food at tapings to lure in the homeless simply to get more people through the door.
 At a time when ECW was adding a whole new dimension of violence to the sport and WCW and the WWE were squaring off for the Monday Night Wars, this worked about as well as you'd expect.